jyotiweb/coding_challenge/README.md

 - List of resources reviewed.
 Especially around mongo setup.
 - Module for creating the custom entity.
 - Module written on top of Migrate with the mapping interface.

+# Implementation

+- Create 2 custom modules : city_entity and mongo_migrate

+# Module 1 : city_entity

+- Module city_entity is responsible for creating custom entity as per the Mongo DB collection
+- The custom entity modules make sures to generate a custom entity type in system.

+# Module 2 : mongo_migrate
+- The mongo_migrate module would be a custom Drupal module designed to facilitate the migration of data from a MongoDB database into Drupal.